Frequently

 We cannot be absolutely sure of the cause.
 As there are a number of different conditions, there are probably a number of different factors causing them.
 Stress and parafunction such as clenching and grinding are strong contenders but for each patient there may well be other factors such as hormones, certain medications, certain systemic diseases, the anatomy of the jaw joint and its mobility.

 Because we are not absolutely sure of the causes in each individual, the advice is to use reversible procedures so we avoid surgery (unless absolutely indicated) and other invasive treatments such as grinding teeth.
 Treatment can vary from simple explanation and relaxation exercises, to the use of splints, TENS, ultra sound, laser therapy physiotherapy, injections into joint or muscles, medication and then various forms of surgical intervention where absolutely indicated.
-All this depends on the diagnosis.

 As many as 65-85 percent of the United States population will experience some signs and symptoms of TMJD within their lifetime.
 Approximately 35 million people in the United States suffer from TMJ problems.
 Similar to other pain conditions, TMJDs affects women two times more than men, and is most prevalent between the ages of 20-40.